yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes/_index.md

 ## New features and enhancements

-The following new features and enhancements are available in this update.
+No new features and enhancements are available in this update.

 <!-- Add the new features here -->